Pairing: Dean Winchester/Harry Potter

 Dean and Harry had decided to enter the garden at different angles, though Dean wasn't sure why, as it was Harry's idea.
 He just knew that Harry didn't do things without a reason, and there was no time to question it.

 Entering the garden, thunder rumbled suddenly and a flash of lightening occurred.
 He froze when he saw his double on the ground, his neck being held down by someone wearing a white shoe.
-Their eyes locked, and just as Dean knew his future self's life was about to be snuffed out, future Dean slid out from under the foot.
+Their eyes locked, and just as Dean knew his counterpart's life was about to be snuffed out, future Dean slid out from under the foot.

 The man, who Dean distantly knew was Sam, but couldn't face that fact at the moment, stumbled slightly.